ramruph/Logistics-Spot-Market-Bot/README.md

 ## Project Overview

-This project involves the development of an automated bot that scrapes, analyzes, and executes bids on logistics spot market shipments, optimizing for profitability based on dynamic market conditions.
+This project involves the creation and development of an automated bot that scrapes, analyzes, and executes bids on logistics spot market shipments, optimizing for profitability based on dynamic market conditions.
 I built, maintained, and continuously improved this system from the ground up during my entire tenure, integrating data scraping, Monte Carlo simulation, and a machine learning Random Forest model to provide strategic, risk-adjusted bids.
 The bot runs 24/5 and monitors market conditions in real-time, making continuous improvements to its bidding strategy.

+**Note: This is a project I created from bottom up, but no longer have access to the code**

 ---